The Ultimate Compost Tea Guide

 Q: How do I make a nematode tea?

 A: You don’t.
-Nematodes don’t like a liquid medium and you may get some in your ACT but they aren’t going to increase in numbers or be very happy in your tea.
-Best way of increasing bacterial feeding nematodes in teas that I’m aware of is to add oat flour or "baby" oatmeal to your soil or inoculate compost.
-This will create a mycelium mat and increase your nematode population.
+You may get some in your ACT but they aren’t going to increase in numbers or be very happy in your ACT.
+The best way of increasing bacterial feeding nematodes that I’m aware of is to add oat flour or "baby" oatmeal to your soil or inoculate your compost.
+This will create a mycelium mat and increase your bacterial feeding nematode population based on our microscopy in conjunction with Tim Wilson.
+The best option for increasing nematode populations to deal with a pest issue is to purchase the specific nematode from an insectary.
+We offer a variety of nematodes through KIS just for this purpose.

 Q: I want to do my own testing?
 Do you have any microscope recommendations?